Level 3: Advanced Integration

 - A rotation that does not currently exist in the official catalog but will be supervised and assessed by a member if the LCOM faculty

-- Includes rotations done at WCHN (Danbury/Norwalk) and St. Mary's in West Palm Beach which are not yet in the catalog
+- Includes rotations done at the Connecticut Branch Campus (Danbury/Norwalk) which are not yet in the catalog

 - May need to be approved by the Medical Education Leadership Team (MELT)

-Please reference the guidelines prepared by the Center for Health and Wellbeing for medical studentsto determine how you obtain your medical records for away rotations.
-Please plan ahead; UVM Student Health Services requires about 10 business days to process your paperwork.
+Please reference the guidelines prepared by the Center for Health and Wellbeing for medical students to determine how you obtain your medical records for away rotations.
+Please plan ahead; UVM Student Health Services requires about ten business days to process your paperwork.

-How do I get a transcript uploaded to VSAS?
+How do I get a transcript uploaded to VSLO?

 You must request a transcript from the UVM Registrar’s Office; you request a transcript from the Registrar via your myUVM Portal:

-- In the "issued to" field enter VSAS c/o AAMC
+- In the "issued to" field enter VSLO c/o AAMC

 - In the "send to email address" field enter Emma.Faustner@med.uvm.edu.